The Complete Guide to Low Back Pain

 There are also psychological approaches to consider.
 Psychological options include cognitive behavioural therapy to address negative thinking patterns associated with pain, the development of pain-coping strategies, and practicing relaxation skills.

 Surgery is also considered when other treatments fail.
-But surgery is only used in rare or emergency situations.
+But surgery is only used in rare cases or emergencies.

-Exercise is the best defence against both the first episode of back pain and reoccurrence once an episode has been experienced.
+Exercise is the best defense against both the first episode of back pain and reoccurrence once an episode has been experienced.

 Conclusion